 As with most states, if custody is contested, Florida courts will determine child custody based on the child’s best interests.
 Florida courts will usually try to grant “joint custody” or “time-sharing” unless circumstances suggest otherwise.
 As far as child support is concerned, your divorce attorney will review the amount of income generated by each parent, the age and number of any minor children and expenses like daycare and health insurance.
 Florida courts also have the ability to set aside the parents’ assets or require life insurance as security for future funding and educational support.

 7. Simplified Divorce in Florida

-For Florida couples who agree that their marriage is irretrievably broken, have proof of residency, have no minor-age children and have agreed on how to divide assets, “Simplified Dissolution of Marriage” is a great option.
-This is the fastest and easiest way for couple who meet these requirement to finalize their divorce.
+For Florida couples who agree that their marriage is irretrievably broken, have proof of residency, have no minor-age children and the spouses agree on how to divide assets, “Simplified Dissolution of Marriage” is a great option.
+This is the fastest and easiest way for a couple who meet these requirements to finalize their divorce.

 Divorce does not have to be a painful or drawn-out experience.
 Follow the advice of your attorney and stay informed about Florida divorce laws in order to successfully finalize your divorce and move on to the next chapter in your life.